shimekukuri/Notes/work/Clayton/projects/homebaseInspections/todo/FC/main.md

-✅ Remove custom error handling from the application sense we are now using data dog ✅ Can we somehow unify certain things between Assetlist, FClist, and Tasklist components (maybe better not) ✅ Make it so Network Text is green or red depending on the network request status
+✅ Remove custom error handling from the application sense we are now using data dog ✅ Can we somehow unify certain things between Assetlist, FClist, and Tasklist components (maybe better not) ✅ Make it so Network Text is green or red depending on the network request status ✅ Not the highest Priority but probably should come back and redo the Media Cards because they are a fucking mess ✅ Fixed Controled input where it was assumed to have flex 1 on condition report
 * Clean up useInspectionList
-* Need to finish up the authentication stuff at the request layer.
-* Need to handle the event where they need to log back in.
-* Need to do a preemtive check to see if auth token is expired if so go ahead and initiate the authentication request
-* Not the highest Priority but probably should come back and redo the Media Cards because they are a fucking mess
 * The useMedia hook hastily fetches in the background, maybe it shouldn't do that.
 Seems like a bit of a side
+* Fix the Header For Asset
 * Come back to do Camera it needs to be it's own story and I either need a test device or something
 * In the Homeinspection HEader the camera button, really we just needt redo the header for the old app as well
+* Something in the media tab is making a network call when it shouldn't be.
+It's implicit to even offline functionality
+* Remove the handleSubmit from the submit buttons, already using the hook should probably just grab it out of there, that or form should have to be passed in as a whole or the primatives that are required from form from the submit buttons.
+* Remove array methods for handlers.
+    * handleRemoveModalConfirm in features/homseinspections/components/attemptstab.tsx
+    * onSubmit in newInspectionsModal looks awful
+* Once the backend is done verify the role are working properly
+* Fix Create Patch again (ugh)

+### Authentication to do
+✅ Need to finish up the authentication stuff at the request layer.
+✅ Need to handle the event where they need to log back in.
+* Condition Report tab still using legacy refresh button
+* Need to do a preemtive check to see if auth token is expired if so go ahead and initiate the authentication request *

+### Inspections Tab remove validate from everything that isn't an auto generated inspection

 ### Type Fixes
 * Make the setSorted By work right where it doesn't show offline in media tab